babsingh/MyAnkle-MetaWear/README.md

 # MyAnkle-MetaWear
-**Thesis:** Added wearable interface and feedback system in MyAnkle app
+**Thesis:** Designed and implemented a wearable interface and a feedback system for MyAnkle [Android Application]

 The changes made to existing MyAnkle source files are shown below: